Lyle Conway

-Lyle Conway is an American actor, puppeteer, and designer, best known for his work with Jim Henson on The Dark Crystal (1982) and his work on Little Shop of Horrors through the creation of the Audrey II puppet.
+Lyle Conway (died c.
+2026) was an American actor, puppeteer and designer, best known for his work with Jim Henson on The Dark Crystal (1982) and his work on Little Shop of Horrors through the creation of the Audrey II puppet.

 Early life

 Lyle Conway was raised in Chicago's Southwest side.
 He gained interest in the world of fantasy creatures as a child through the TV show Kukla, Fran, and Ollie, and the film King Kong.
 Conway created his first puppets as a child using household materials to replicate these characters.
 When Conway was older he attended art school where he won several awards from the Art Institute of Chicago before moving on to Hollywood.

 Career

 Conway worked as a social worker for four years and then went on to design for a leading toy company.
 He then began his work in Hollywood with Gene Warren and David Allen.
 Conway worked under Jim Henson in the Creature Shop where he began his work sculpting Miss Piggy for the fifth season of The Muppet Show and The Great Muppet Caper.

 On The Muppet Show Conway worked mainly as a Muppet designer.
 He worked as a sculptor for characters like Miss Piggy and the Dodo.
 He also was the creator behind Lyle the Dog, and the character was named after him.

 This allowed him to work on the film The Dark Crystal.
-On Dark Crystal, Conway was the design and fabrication supervisor of creature development He worked specifically on Skeksis, Urskeks, and Aughra where he developed cable and radio control mechanisms through the creation of their animatronic characters.
+On Dark Crystal, Conway was the design and fabrication supervisor of creature development.
+He worked specifically on Skeksis, Urskeks, and Aughra where he developed cable and radio control mechanisms through the creation of their animatronic characters.
 Conway built and designed the Aughra puppet used in the film.
 Conway also provided the voice of the Urskeks.

-Conway led the design team on Disney and Walter Murch's film Return to Oz.
+He led the design team on Disney and Walter Murch's film Return to Oz.
 There he created characters including Jack Pumpkinhead, Billina, and Gump.
 Conway not only created Gump but voiced the character as well.
 The character Jack Pumpkinhead was voiced by Brian Henson through Conway's casting.

 Conway returned to the Jim Henson Creature Shop to work on the film Dreamchild where he oversaw the shop for the film.
 Through his experience, he and his team were able to efficiently create several creatures with a minimal budget.
 Conway described it as, "one-fourth the work of The Dark Crystal at ten times the speed", where they created six creatures in fourteen weeks.

-Conway worked on the film Link where he was a creature effects supervisor as well as a consultant on the film.
+He worked on the film Link where he was a creature effects supervisor as well as a consultant on the film.

 Conway created the animatronics used in the TV movie Red Crow and the Ghost Ship.
 One of the animatronics that Conway worked on was the Red Crow.

-Conway worked on the TV movie The Murders in the Rue Morgue as a puppet designer and creator.
+He worked on the television film The Murders in the Rue Morgue as a puppet designer and creator.
 Here he created the ape used in the film.